Rygel-XVI/curtain-call-seattle-cli-gem/plan.md

 #2018 season

-last filter will ask about specific shows
+last filter will ask about specific shows should return show with the associated theaters

 #Hamilton
 #Book of Mormon
 #etc

-then will check other theaters for that show if asked too

-#pulls all theaters that has Hamilton playing